LiamDormon/mojito_pdm/README.md

 - Test Driving with configurable locations and timer
 - Buy vehicles from the catalogue

-## Planned Features
+## Todos
-- Pull prices and trunk weight from shared.lua, for now these are static
+- [x] Buy vehicles from the catalogue
-- Learn how to use state management libraries to fix the janky react code
+- [x] Learn how to use state management libraries to fix the janky react code
+- [ ] Pull prices and trunk weight from shared.lua, for now these are static
-- Add the config option to restrict usage when car dealers are online
+- [ ] Add the config option to restrict usage when car dealers are online

 ## Config